Swahili culture: Arts and crafts

 Another cultural aspect of the Swahili is their use of arts and crafts, which they find to be significant.
 When creating art, they express themselves through creativity as well as through shape and function.
 Swahili art, furniture, and architecture reflect multicultural influences.
 They usually refrain from the use of designs with images of living beings due to their Muslim heritage.
 Instead, Swahili designs are primarily geometric.

-There are important clothes that are part of their arts and crafts such as the Kanga.
-The Kanga is not only a rectangular piece of cloth, but is an artifact of the Swahili culture.
+There are important clothes that are part of their arts and crafts such as the kanga.
+The kanga is not only a rectangular piece of cloth, but is an artifact of the Swahili culture.
 The cloth is made with extreme care and should relate to the season.
-For instance, if the cloth doesn’t match the season, then it is unfit to be a Kanga and may instead be used as a baby diaper or an apron for the kitchen.
-Even though the Kanga is quite inexpensive, it is still a main part of Swahili culture.
+For instance, if the cloth does not match the season, then it is unfit to be a kanga and may instead be used as a baby diaper or an apron for the kitchen.
+Even though the kanga is quite inexpensive, it is still an important part of Swahili culture.
 Kangas are made in Tanzania and are mostly appealing to women rather than men, but men are not restricted from using it.
 The textile is also used as a sling to carry babies, carry melons on a wearer’s head, and may also be used as a kitchen apron.